tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 Default: **`6432`**

+!!! note
+    This setting cannot be changed at runtime.

 ### `workers`

 Number of Tokio threads to spawn at pooler startup.
 In multi-core systems, the recommended setting is two (2) per virtual CPU.
 The value `0` means to spawn no threads and use the current thread runtime (single-threaded).
 The latter option is better on IO-bound systems where multi-threading is not necessary and could even hamper performance.

+Default: **`0`** (current thread runtime)

+!!! note
+    This setting cannot be changed at runtime.

 ### `default_pool_size`